danielharrell/does_music_move/does_music_move.md

 inhabitance lies instead in time.

 Perhaps this solution now sounds even more unpromising.
-For how can there be any room in time for a space of inhabitance, when the only part of time that ever exists is 'the right now', that instant between the no-longer and not-yet at the seeming size of a point?
-Still, this very fact about time's evanescence turns the illusion of movement in music and motion more generally into an object of wonder if not astonishment.
+For how can there be any room in time for a space of inhabitance, when the only part of time that ever exists is 'right now', that instant between the no-longer and not-yet at the seeming size of a point?
+Still, this very fact about time's evanescence turns the illusion of motion into an object of wonder if not astonishment.
 For according to our earlier analysis, motion is what it is, only in time.
 But if time exists only at a point, then how could we ever encounter a temporal whole like motion---even in the form of an illusion?
 How could we even dream that we hear